Sharif-SLPL/image-captioning/README.md

 ```

 ## 2. Training
 In this section we train our Persion image captioning model based on `features.pkl`, `descriptions.txt` and `tokenizer.pkl`.
 This process may take a while.
 At the end it will make some files like `model-ep*-loss*-val_loss*-attention-final.h5` and each of them can be used for evaluation section.
+You should rename your preferred one to `model.h5`.
 You can either downlowad our pretrianed model from [here](https://drive.google.com/file/d/1sB_mfQ0k0amO_vL9JXJ859KrsJpVn0Kg/view).

 ```
 python 2_train_nic2.py